Eataly: Expansion

-The first Eataly location in New York City is located in the Toy Center Building near Madison Square Park.
+The first Eataly location in Manhattan was established in the Toy Center Building near Madison Square Park.
 It is over 50000 sqft in size, and opened with a large amount of press coverage on August 31, 2010.
-Mayor Michael Bloomberg attended the opening, praising Eataly for creating 300 new jobs.
+Mayor Michael Bloomberg and Eataly investor chef Mario Batali attended the opening, praising Eataly for creating 300 new jobs.
 Two weeks after opening, there were still lines extending down Fifth Avenue to get into the store.
 The New York Eataly was originally planned for a smaller space near Rockefeller Center.

 The chain has additional locations in Italy and a few in Tokyo.
 In 2012 Eataly opened in Rome its largest megastore, in the abandoned Air Terminal building near Ostiense Station.
 There is an Eataly at Rome's Fiumicino airport, and in the Porto Antico area in Genoa.

 In January 2013, Eataly announced a partnership with MSC Cruises to open two restaurants on MSC Preziosa.
 Eataly was also added to MSC Divina.

 On December 2, 2013, Eataly opened a new location at 43 E. Ohio St. in Chicago, on a 63,000-square-foot retail space, making it the largest Eataly in the US.
 The cost of the Chicago venture is estimated at $20 million.
 On March 18, 2014, Eataly opened its big 5,000 sqm store in Piazza XXV Aprile in Milan.

 The founder Oscar Farinetti received the America Award of the Italy-USA Foundation in 2013.
 On December 16, 2014, Eataly opened the first store at Zorlu Center in Istanbul.
 On May 19, 2015, Eataly opened its first store in the southern hemisphere in São Paulo.
 On November 26, 2015, Eataly opened in Munich, making it the first location in Germany.

+2016 saw Andrea Guerra become CEO of Eataly.
+Guerra previously served as the CEO of eyewear giant Luxottica from 2004 to 2014.

 In June 2016, it was announced that an Eataly location would open in 2018 at the Park MGM casino in Las Vegas (formerly the Monte Carlo).
 Eataly will fill approximately 40,000 square feet on the southern edge of the resort and The Park-facing side will become the main pedestrian entrance into the Park MGM casino.